rblades/dhworkbook_master/docs/supporting materials/open-refine.md

 3. Follow the installation instructions.
 4. Start Open Refine by double clicking on its icon.
 This will open a new browser window, pointing to `http://127.0.0.1:3333`.
 This location is your own computer, so even though it looks like it’s running on the internet, it isn’t.
 The ‘3333’ is a ‘port’, meaning that Open Refine is running much like a server, serving up a webpage via that port to the browser.
 (If the browser window doesn't open automatically, open one and put `http://127.0.0.1:3333` in the address bar).

-## Start Cleaning our Texan Correspondence.
+## Start Cleaning our Texan Correspondence

 Make sure you have your data handy that you created in exercise 1, the Texan correspondence.
-You can get it out of your DHBox by using the DHBox filemanager.
+You can get it out of your DH Box by using the DH Box filemanager.

 1. Navigate to where you were working on it, then click on the file name.
 This will download it to your downloads folder.
 2. Move your working file to somewhere safe on your computer.